simpleviewinc/tap-watchtower/README.md

 ## Configuration

-* In addition to running `start` with parameters, you can also define a `watchtower.config.js(on)` file in your home directory
+* In addition to running `start` with parameters, you can also define a `watchtower.config.js(on)` file
 * see `configs/watchtower-template.config.js` for a template
+* `tap-watchtower` expects your config to be defined in one of three places:
+  * this project's `configs/` directory
+  * your `.kegConfig` directory
+  * your home directory
+* alternatively, you can pass a custom config path to the `start` task using the `--config` parameter
-* each property maps to a parameter for the `start` command
+* each property in your config maps to a parameter in the `start` task
-  * command line parameters will take precedence if they are defined, however
+  * any specified command line parameters will override the same values in your config, however